ToshioCP/Gtk4-tutorial/gfm/sec24.md

 #### Execute function

-Primary procedures and procedure definitions are analyzed and carried out by a function `execute`.
+Primary procedures and procedure definitions are analyzed and executed by the function `execute`.
 It doesn't return any values.
 It calls itself recursively.
 The process of `N_RT` and `N_procedure_call` is complicated.